liijunwei/practice/oop/99-Bottles-of-OOP/04-Practicing-Horizontal-Refactoring/4.05.Seeking-Stable-Landing-Points/note.md

 + These methods are incredibly consistent, and this did not happen by accident --- they’re a direct result of the refactoring rules.

++ The rules lead to consistent code, and **consistency matters deeply**.

++ First, it makes code easy to understand.

++ **Code is read many more times than it is written**, so anything that increases understandability lowers costs.

++ Next, and just as important, **consistent code enables future refactorings.**